-Unhealthy pride puts us in a place to resist sharing with our client.
-Humility trusts that our client will appreciate our sharing of information to make them smarter.
+Unhealthy pride puts us in a place to resist sharing with our clients.
+Humility trusts that our clients will appreciate our sharing of information to make them smarter.
 And being humble allows us to not fear smarter clients.
-Arrogance also keeps us from collaborating with others like we mentioned before.
-It makes us fearful that they’ll “steal” business from us or make us look bad.
-We fear embarrassment, but mainly because we’ve isolated ourselves and don’t know that everyone else has the same fear.
+Arrogance also keeps us from collaborating with others as we mentioned before.
+It makes us fearful that they’ll "steal" business from us or make us look bad.
+We fear embarrassment, but mainly because we've isolated ourselves and don't know that everyone else has the same fear.
 Humility leads to trust.
 Trusting others creates a context for others to trust us.

 Arrogance wants recognition, humility prefers improvement and results